Beatrice is a horror movie enthusiast who has absorbed countless movies throughout the horror subgenres.

 After failing to inform any kind of authorities and their attempt at removing a virus (by emptying their recycle bins) is a failure as well, they are played against each other as the ghost of the girl (whom I just remembered is called Laura) reveals secrets about them and their more intimate lives (cheating on their partners and such).

 Lastly, after denying it for the entire duration of the movie, we, as the viewer, and the rest of the characters find out that the girl whose laptop we've been watching (Blaire) was actually the one recording the video footage that started the harassment of Laura.
 The movie ends with her screen being shut by the supernatural forces of GHOSTS and a scary Laura pops up for a final jump scare.

 What can we conclude from my little walkthrough of the story, you may ask?
 I'll tell you!

-The characters in the movie are terrible goddamn people.
+The characters in the movie are god-awful people.
 They are the stereotypical obnoxious assholes that most modern horror now portrays, sadly.
-Not a single one of them is likable at all and their lines just seem so out of place and poorly written.
+Not a single one of them is likeable in the slightest and their lines just seem so out of place and poorly written.

 Now, the actors themselves do a decent job.
 Their performance isn't terrible but you're too busy hating who they're pretending to be to actually notice that.